captnwalker/reservationist/README.md

-# Reservationist
+# Reservationist-2

 ## Purpose of this Project

->Booking the best table in the house just got easier! **"Reservationist"** allows an individual user or company to record and retrive reservation information.
+>Booking the best table in the house just got easier! **"Reservationist-2"** allows an individual user or company to record and retrive reservation information.
 Reservationist is built in React with SCSS styling which permits each individual element to occupy separate files making the product easily scalable and customizable by swapping components in and out as required for a wide variety of end users.
 Reservationist is fully responsive for a seamless mobile user experience.
 This version of the Reservationist has been customized for use in food service and restaurant environments.

 ### Table of Contents